AndrewKralovec/zigql/README.md

 #### Batch Lexing

-The simplest way to use the Lexer is to tokenize an entire GraphQL document at once.
+The simplest way to use the lexer is to tokenize an entire GraphQL document at once.
 The `lex()` method returns both tokens and any errors encountered during scanning.
 This approach is useful when you need an error resilient lexer that will not stop at the first error it encounters.
 This method instead collections errors and tokens, giving you the complete tokenized data.